 You can opt for life insurance as an alternative option.
-Some banks offer health insurances or even alarm systems for your holiday home in order to be able to offer you combined sales products, better interest rates and conditions.
+Some banks offer health insurance or even alarm systems for your holiday home in order to be able to offer you combined sales products, better interest rates, and conditions.

 Are there any extra costs of applying for a mortgage?